Lake Forest Dental Arts logo

 Dental Bridges vs Dental implants

 It is fairly common to be missing one or both of the adult lateral incisors (one out of 50 people).
 These are the smaller neighbors to the upper front two teeth.
-These teeth normally erupt at age 7 but proper x-rays taken by your family or pediatric dentist can forecast the lack of development of these teeth at age 4-5.
+These teeth normally erupt at age 7 but proper xrays taken by your family or pediatric dentist can forecast the lack of development of these teeth at age 4-5.
 An all porcelain bridge is a restorative dental treatment used to address tooth loss.
 In some instances, a bridge may be used when a dental implant is not possible.
 Above are before and after pictures of a new style all porcelain bridge.
-There are good reasons to use a fixed bridge as an alternative to an implant.
+There are good reasons to use a fixed bridge as alternative to implant.

 Choosing the best alternative: dental bridgework or dental implants for replacement teeth